By Ken Zurski

 But it wouldn’t last.

-Introduced in the mid 80’s, the new compact disc format (CD) for music recordings was cheaper and less expensive to produce.
-The CD player was costly at first, but eventually demand drove down the price and by the 1990’s, the age of the LP mostly disappeared as the record chain stores transitioned to only CD’s on their shelves.
+Introduced in the mid 80’s, the new compact disc format (CD) was cheaper and less expensive to produce.
+The CD’s were about the same price as a vinyl album, but a CD player was costly.
+Eventually demand drove down the price and by the 1990’s, the age of the LP mostly disappeared.
+Mainstream record stores transitioned to stocking and selling only CD’s on their shelves.